NicholasMDH/dockerized_c-_todo_app/README.md

 - I am using copilot to help me learn and understand the language, and will not be focusing on security initially.

 # Goals:
-- Get basic API + DB functional (including setup script)
+- Get basic API + DB functional (including setup script) - DONE!
-    - Just basic GET/POST/DELETE for each TODO item
-- Add filtering for TODO items
 - Build a test framework
 - Build a basic frontend
+    - Add filtering for TODO items
 - Security overhaul?